 As Jesus Christ concluded the Sermon on the Mount in Matthew 7, He admonished us to make proper choices.
 We are taught to make choices based on God’s instructions in the Bible and not simply follow the crowd by taking the easy way to live (Matthew 7:13-14; see “What Is the Narrow Gate Jesus Talked About?”).

 We are even warned about false prophets who claim to be Christian, but whose lives don’t reflect God’s values and true conversion.
-Prophets and ministers are to be evaluated by their fruits (verses 15-20; see “By Their Fruits”).
+Prophets and ministers are to be evaluated by their fruits—their actions and the results of those actions (verses 15-20; see “By Their Fruits”).

 Then Jesus gave a very serious warning: “Not everyone who says to Me, ‘Lord, Lord,” shall enter the kingdom of heaven, but he who does the will of My Father in heaven” (verse 21).
 Not everyone who claims to be a Christian is one.